WesternGun/Symmetri-Keyboard-layout/README.md

 ---
 #### 5.1 Windows
  1. Install Microsoft Keyboard Layout Controller 1.4 (aka [MSKLC 1.4](https://www.microsoft.com/en-us/download/details.aspx?id=22339).
 It is compatible until Windows 10 with 2017 Autumn Creator Update. )
+ 1.1(optional) Use "kbd swapped.h" to replace the "kbd.h" file in the MSKLC install directory, to swap RShift/LShift/Enter/Capslock while building keyboard layout with MSKLC. "kbd original.h" is for restoring(non-swapped).
+Details: https://msklc-guide.github.io/.
+Quote:
+ > 03: Remapping System Keys
+ > While MSKLC GUI lets you remap most keys on your keyboard, it does not allow you to remap keys like Capslock, Backspace, Ctrl, and others.
+However, there is a way to do just that, with a bit more work:
+ > Step 0: Go to this directory: C:\Program Files (x86)\Microsoft Keyboard Layout Creator 1.4\inc
+ > You might have to look elsewhere if you don't have MSKLC installed on your C-drive.
+ > Step 1: Find the kbd.h file and copy it to your desktop.
+Consider creating a backup of it somewhere.
+ > Step 2: Open the kbd.h that now sits on your desktop in a text editor.
+Scroll down to line 1030.
+ > Step 3: Rewrite the VK-information to your liking (details below).
+ > Step 4: Save this edited kbd.h-file, copy, and paste your saved file back into C:\Program Files (x86)\Microsoft Keyboard Layout Creator 1.4\inc, replacing the existing kbd.h-file that lives there.
+ > Step 5: Re-open MSKLC and build your layout as you normally would.
+If you now use the newly-installed layout, it should operate with the VKs you defined.

  2. Download the `.klc` file in `windows` to import into MSKLC, and compile/package; then install the newly generated executable.
  3. Then, in Windows Registry, under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layouts`, search `Chinese`, `Spanish` and `English`, to change `Layout Text` to `Symmetri`, and `Layout file` to `symmetri.dll`.
 (This file is installed to `C:\Windows\system32\`, or `C:\Windows\SysWOW64\`, depending on whether your machine is x86 or x64 architecture) Backup the folder/keys as you need.
  4. [registry trick](windows/registry_trick/switch%20function%20keys.reg) to swap Function keys.
 Use another file to restore this change.